 El Nido is a well-known tourist attraction on the Philippine island of Palawan.
 It is a strikingly gorgeous destination to explore, with scenic lagoons, white-sand beaches, towering limestone cliffs, charming inlets, magnificent coral reefs, and clear waters abundant with marine life.

 Small Lagoon is a beautiful, shallow bay on Miniloc Island’s northern tip, about a 20-minute boat ride west of El Nido Town.
 It is approximately 150 meters long.
 It is surrounded by limestone cliffs that are partially covered in lush flora.

-El Nido Beaches
+El Nido Beaches in Palawan

 The name El Nido in Spanish means “the nest”.
 The beaches in El Nido are known for their remarkable beauty and crystal-clear water.
 Some of the popular beaches to visit include Nacpan Beach, El Nido Airport Beach, Las Cabanas Beach, Hidden Beach, Papaya Beach, Seven Commando Beach, Payong-Payong Beach, Marimegmeg Beach, Duli Beach, Secret Lagoon Beach, Corong Corong Beach, Buena Suerte Beach, Pinagbuyutan Island, and Dolarog Beach

 Coron is a tropical island in the Philippines’ Palawan province.
 Beautiful beaches, crystal-clear freshwater lakes, abundant marine life, shallow-water coral reefs, turquoise lagoons, and limestone landscapes add to the area’s secluded ambiance.
 Coron is also noted for its world-class WWII wreck diving and one of the country’s cleanest lakes, Kayangan Lake.